MTG/IAM-tutorial-ismir22/webbook/indian_art_music/iam.md

 These two categories act as convenient headings that group together closely related styles and formats.
 For example, within the Hindustani category lies khayāl, dhrupad, tarāna and ṭhumri; and closely allied to Carnatic music we have Periya Mēḷam.
 ```

-Some of the shared features and differences between the Hindustani and Carnatic musical styles will become apparent along this chaper.
+Some of the shared features and differences between the Hindustani and Carnatic musical styles will become apparent as we move through this introductory section.